JonathanHung95/Spark_Test/README.md

 # Spark_Test

-Repository for WCD Spark Test.
+Code and documentation to answer questions/explain things for WeCloudData Spark test.

 ## Step 1 - Data Gathering and Ingestion